ys98110/Korean-tour-agency-powerBI/README.md

 ## How to use

-Download both the excel file and the power bi file.
-Change the data source in PowerBI to the excel file.
-Power BI reads from the data and guide tab in the excel file, so please modify those two if needed.
+1. Download both the excel file and the power bi file.
+2. Change the data source in PowerBI to the excel file.
+3. Power BI reads from the data and guide tab in the excel file, so please modify those two if needed.
+Unless you'll be using the invoice functionality in excel, no other tab needs modifying.

 ## Data Source